toddfoster/sharedprayers/layouts/shortcodes/he/eucharisticprayer/d.md

 Remember, Lord, your one holy catholic and apostolic Church, redeemed by the blood of your Christ.
 Reveal its unity, guard its faith, and preserve it in peace.

-Remember Justin, Archbishop of Canterbury, Michael, our Presiding Bishop, William our Bishop, and all who minister in your Church.
+Remember Justin, Archbishop of Canterbury, Michael, our Presiding Bishop, Sally our Bishop, and all who minister in your Church.

 Remember all your people and those who seek your truth.